divineforge/divineforge/README.md

 # Divineforge
-My online portfolio and blog, built with Hugo and PaperMod theme.
+Visit [divineforge.com](https://divineforge.com) My online portfolio and blog, built with Hugo and PaperMod theme.
 I'm grateful of the abundance of resources available online that helped me create this site;
 including the OpenSource Community, and nowadays technologies that made things more accessible.
 Hoping to be able to give back to the community in the future.